Davinci IQ Review [4K Video] ~16:46

 If you are really not sure you are ready to pony up $275, then the Pax 2 which retails for $199 is another option.
 It doesn’t come with the smartphone app, offers a little smaller battery capacity and takes about 45 seconds to heat up instead of about 15 seconds on the new Pax 3, but it’s still simple, rugged, reliable, and comes with the 10-year warranty.

 Grasshopper ($175-$225) – The Grasshopper is another option if you are looking for a portable vaporizer that is easy to conceal/pocket.
 The GH actually pulls off the look of a pen while packing a lot of power.
 The Grasshopper uses on demand convection heating and heats up in 5-7 seconds .
 The GH uses smaller replaceable/rechargeable batteries (750 mAh instead of the IQ’s 3500 mAH), offers a full temp spectrum via a rotary dial and comes with a lifetime warranty.
-But the grasshopper is on pre-order, and it seems to be at least 6 months before you get your unit if you order today.
+The grasshopper is on pre-order, they currently claim 3 week deliver if you order today, however they have missed a few deadlines in the past so it could take longer.

 Crafty ($329.99) – The Crafty vaporizer is pretty underwhelming when you consider battery life (~45 minutes) and heat up time (90+seconds) but none of the vaporizers mentioned above can keep up with the smooth, tasty vapor quality offered by the Crafty.
 The Crafty is also one of the easiest and most consistent vaporizers.